FalixNodes-Software/KB-articles/content/_posts/minecraft/modifications/plugins/2024-10-08-multipleworlds.md

 4. Go to the worlds page.

-5. Delete the old worlds and upload the 'lobby' world of your choice.
+5. Delete the old worlds (except the one that you want as default world)

-6. Press "Make Primary."

-7. (Re)start the server.
+6. (Re)start the server.

 # Adding Worlds
 ## Uploading a Secondary World